bboz/Image_Processing/README.md

 # Image_Processing
-My homeworks for the Image Processing.
+My homeworks for the Image Processing lesson.